-, wans and renestration, as wen as groun context.
-Form Material Detail Roof Varied roof forms should be used in the conservation area and consideration should be given to the use of Cotswold or artificial Cotswold stone tiles/ slates.
-We recommend using a variety of roof forms, sometimes a simple single ridge with plain unbroken roof slopes and windows set under the eaves, and sometimes forward-facing steep gables.
-Angled building envelope with pitched roofs.
-COTSWOLD STONE TILE Roof slopes are also often broken by smaller 'gables', or dormers, some more substantial stone, and others timber-framed and rendered.
-Roofs are mainly pitched with pantiles and Cotswold stone slate/ tiling.
-Steep roof pitches delineated by the use of the stone tiles.
-PLAIN CLAY TILE Chimneys, originally stone (often ashlar), and then commonly red brick.
+Fo rm Material Detail Varied roof forms and spilt limestone slates should be used in the conservation area.
+We recommend using a variety of roof forms, sometimes a simple single ridge with plain unbroken roof slopes and windows set under the eaves, and sometimes forward- facing steep gables.
+Roof slopes are also often broken by smaller 'gables', or dormers, some Roof 2.
+Angled building envelope with pitched roofs. more substantial stone, and others timber-framed and rendered.
+Roofs are mainly pitched with pantiles and limestone slate.
+Chimneys, originally stone (often Å Steep roof pitches delineated by the use of the stone tiles. ashlar), and then commonly red brick.
 Tall chimneys often set to the ridge line, with stacks normally integral and flush to gable end walls.
-Dormer windows with limestone slate 4.
-Thatched roof.
-THATCHED ROOF are predominant and thus, should influence design solutions.
+Dormer windows with limestone slate are predominant and thus, should influence design solutions.
+4. Thatched roof with clay pantiles.

-Walls and fenestration

-Form

-4. Walls are constructed from Cotswold stone with quoins.

-Material

-GREY COTSWOLD STONE

-A TYPICAL STONE HOOD MOULD TERMINATED AT THE SIDES BY ORNAMENTATION CALLED LABEL STOP

-MIX USE OF LIGHT CREAM COTSWOLD STONE AND QUOINS

-Detail

-We recommend the use of end walls containing chimneys or blank façades; on occasion buildings show sparse and offset fenestration.

-Porches could be designed with gabled solid stone and lightweight canopies, such as gables or flat hoods supported on brackets.

-Window openings are well-spaced and fairly small, with sizeable areas of wall in between.
-Vertical orientation and proportions are the norm.

-Two or three vertical window groupings are most common.

-Walls and fenestration

-Form
+Fo rm Material Detail and fenestration Use of local limestone for walling also known as Cotswold vernacular.
+Cotswold stone colour varies from light cream to some greyer tones, with grey tones being predominant.
+Restricted gable width, resulting in narrow plan depth as seen on many local buildings.
+Ornamentation on walls and window heads is a common We recommend the use of end walls containing chimneys or blank façades; on occasion buildings show sparse and offset fenestration.Porches could be designed with gabled solid stone and lightweight canopies, such as gables or flat hoods supported on brackets.Window openings are well-spaced and fairly small, with sizeable areas of wall in between.
+Vertical orientation and proportions are the norm.Two or three vertical window groupings are most common.
+Walls a 4.
+Walls are constructed from Cotswold rubble stone with mortar and lime. gi cupingo are more comment

-The use of slender

-metal window framing is
+Fo rm Material Detail tion The use of slender metal window framing with mullion surrounds is recommended.

-recommended where there

-are stone mullion surrounds to

-small pane size.

-2. Timber doors and stone walls.

-avoid overly thick framing and

-- 3. Harmonise colour palettes and materials.
-An example of outdoor woodwork in a light colour harmonised with the building facade colour. - 4.
-Centrally placed window within gables.

-Material

-DOUBLE CASEMENT WINDOW DETAILING

-TIMBER DOOR

-TIMBER DETAILING

-Detail

 Double casement windows with vertical proportions.
 Windows are generally required to be timber side-hung casements or sliding sashes.
-Double-hung sash window can be seen in Kemble village.
-Plastic windows should not be used.
+Double-hung sash fenestration 2.
+Timber doors and stone walls. window can be seen in Kemble village.
+Plastic, non-casement windows should not be used.
 Timber doors are usually panelled, sometimes containing a small glazed pane.
+Walls and 3.
+Harmonise colour palettes and materials.
+An example of outdoor woodwork in a light colour harmonised with the building facade colour.
 When using timber, the use of fine timber detailing should be encouraged.
 External woodwork should favour the use of oak and the colour should be painted to match the colour of other wall materials.
+3 4.
+Centrally placed window within gables.
 Windows should be centrally placed within gables and appropriate detail applied to heads and sills.

-Form Material Detail Ground and Landscape Stone cobbles can be used for front parking areas, however they should be combined with planting to soften the appearance.
+Fo rm Material Detail Landscape Stone cobbles can be used for front parking areas, however they should be combined with planting to soften the appearance.
 Bound gravel is a favoured solution.
-The use of climbing plants, such as vines, on façades is acceptable.
-Use hedgerows and planting to define boundary treatment in order to add to the character.
-LIMESTONE FLAG BOUND GRAVEL SURFACE DETAILS We recommend for paving the use of traditional limestone or Yorkshire, flags.
+We recommend for paving the use of traditional limestone or Yorkshire, flags.
 The extensive use of locally quarried limestone creates visual unity.
 Other solutions could include stone cobbles, blue engineering bricks and other traditional setts.
 Crushed limestone or bound gravel are also considered sympathetic surface finishes.
 Tarmac can be used for small areas that are broken up by other surface treatments or vegetation.
+Ground and The use of climbing plants, such as vines, on façades is acceptable.
 When using verges and trees, aim to add to the scattered and rural ambience seen along streets.
 New developments should aim to harmonise the new and existing landscape.
+Gro 4.
+Use hedgerows and planting to define boundary treatment in order to add to the character.